 Nothing will upset a prospect or customer more than unwanted messages.
 So don’t abuse it… be a good text marketer, and get permission from EVERYONE before sending any messages.

 Once you do get consent to text with someone, don’t lose their trust.
 Don’t spam people.
-It’s a fast way to have somebody opt out of your messages and to lose customers.
+Sending too many messages is a fast way to have somebody opt out of your messages and to lose customers.

-As we mentioned above, text marketing is very invasive.
+As we mentioned above, Text Marketing is very invasive.
 Every text you send in interrupting someone’s life.
-And since people are already inundated with up to 5,000 ads every single day, it’s not pleasant to see that marketing creep into their personal messaging areas.
+And since people are already inundated with up to 5,000 ads every single day, it’s not pleasant to see that marketing creep into their personal lives.

 The potential backlash to a text ad gets worse the more often you do it.
 The more texts you send, the more likely you are to have the door slammed in your face.